-If you would like to be added to the mailing list for the CP Program and receive meeting dates and times, please contact Dr. Chunyan He and Dr. Jerod Stapleton.
+If you would like to be added to the mailing list for the CP Program and receive meeting dates and times, please contact Dr. Krystle Kuhs and Dr. Jerod Stapleton.

 CP Program research examines and addresses factors associated with Kentucky’s excessively high cancer incidence and mortality rates, with a focus on the state’s rural and Appalachian populations.
 To address these challenges, CP members center their efforts around three aims: 1) identify behavioral, social, cultural, genetic and environmental factors that contribute to the high cancer burden in Kentucky; 2) design, test, implement and evaluate intervention strategies to reduce the cancer burden; and 3) develop population-based methods and measures that facilitate inter-programmatic cancer research.